WiIIiam278/HuskChat/docs/Formatting.md

 make use of advanced text effects such as gradients.
 You can embed this formatting within the prefix and suffix contents of LuckPerms groups as well.

 ## Placeholders
 Within channel formats you can make use of the following placeholders, which will be replaced with the formatted text.
-Please note PlaceholderAPI placeholders are not supported, as PlaceholderAPI is a backend (Spigot) plugin and does not run on the proxy layer.

 ### Regular placeholders
 * `%name%` - Username
-* `%fullname%` - LuckPerms prefix, username & LuckPerms suffix
+* `%fullname%` - Role prefix, player username & role suffix
-* `%prefix%` - LuckPerms prefix
+* `%prefix%` - Role prefix
-* `%suffix%` - LuckPerms suffix
+* `%suffix%` - Role suffix
+* `%displayname%` -
 * `%ping%` - User's ping
 * `%uuid%` - User's uuid
 * `%servername%` - Server the user is on